 Intense Pulsed Light Therapy (IPL)

 InVision EyeCare was the first eye care practice in New Jersey to use IPL to treat dry eyes.
-We have the longest and most experience using IPL for dry eyes.
+We have the longest and most experience using IPL for dry eyes, and it was recently FDA-approved for the treatment of dry eye disease signs due to meibomian gland dysfunction..
 IPL is a safe treatment that utilizes computer controlled pulsed light, which is then filtered to allow only specific light wavelengths to be released.
 We treat the skin of the face and around the eyes for dry eye disorders.
 This pulsed light works to improve dry eyes by reducing inflammatory mediators and closes abnormal blood vessels that worsen the inflammatory cycle as in the case of Rosacea.
 IPL is also very effective in warming and unclogging the eyelid oil glands (meibomian glands) as well as killing the demodex mites that often infest the eyelid and facial skin in patients with rosacea.
 Finally, IPL improves skin color and texture while stimulating collagen production, improving fine lines.
 Patients treated with IPL report better-feeling and better-looking eyes, as well as improved color, texture, and tone of their skin.

 BlephEx is an in-office procedure to provide a deep cleanse of the eyelid margins.
 In less than 10 minutes your doctor will use a painless, rotating sponge brush to remove debris, bacteria, toxins and biofilms, as well as demodex mites from your eyelids and lashes.
 This procedure can be repeated every 4-6 months as needed.
 BlephEx should be used to supplement daily lid scrubs at home, similarly to how you should have plaque routinely removed by your dentist in addition to brushing your teeth at home daily.